FOOD SECURITY IN WEST AFRICA

 Using seasonal forecast information to strengthen resilience and improve food security in West Africa

-Due to variability and climate change, extreme hydroclimatic phenomena such as droughts and floods have become recurrent in West Africa.
+Climate change has intensified the occurrence of extreme hydroclimatic phenomena such as droughts and floods in West Africa.
 This greatly affects the main socio-economic sectors such as agriculture and livestock and therefore food security.
-Forecasts of the characteristics of the rainy season need to be improved to help decision-making.
-As part of this case study, we will use seasonal climate forecasts and the HYPE hydrological model to predict the different characteristics of the rainy season.
+Forecasts of the characteristics of the rainy season need to be improved to help decision-making in West Africa.
+Indeed, the seasonal hydrological forecasts as they are produced now only give a qualitative assessment of the rainy season.
+Users have become increasingly demanding and wish to have more quantitative information on the characteristics of the season (total rainfall, stream flows, etc.).
+As part of this study, we used seasonal climate forecasts and the HYPE hydrological model to predict some characteristics of the rainy season.

 CASE STUDY DESCRIPTION